katja-beam/katja/README.md

 ```

 `katja:send_events/1` and `katja:send_states/1` are also available to send multiple events or states.
 Both of them delegate to `katja:send_entities/1` internally.

+Sending entities asynchronously is also possible.
+All of the methods mentioned above have matching `_async/{1,2,3}` counterparts.

 ### Querying